Introduction

 - Higher fees: Variable annuities often have higher fees and expenses than other annuity types, which can impact overall returns.

 - Investment risk: Returns are not guaranteed and depend on the performance of the underlying investments, exposing annuitants to market risk.
+Investors remain exposed to downside volatility, and high fees may cap the benefits even during strong markets.

 Shopping for the Best Variable Annuity Rates